photo credit: Bliss Braoudakis

 “A simple and beautiful ode to healing, foregoing metaphors for straight-forward confessions.” – Consequence Of Sound

-Photo Ops, the project of Los Angeles-based singer/songwriter Terry Price, will release Pure at Heart on September 18 via Western Vinyl (pre-order).
+the project of Los Angeles-based singer/songwriter Terry Price, will release his new album Pure at Heart

 As Photo Ops, Price creates dream pop with a tinge of folk.
 Pure at Heart was inspired in part by Price’s time listening to and studying Bob Dylan‘s Sirius XM show, “Theme Time Radio Hour” while driving through the Southwest.
 He explains “I was learning that what made a lot of older music magical, was the performers having to work with limitations.
 So you had to rely on human performance and the energy you could conjure in real time, in the moment, to communicate your idea.”